Putting Values At the Heart Of Education

 There is no such thing as a values vacuum.

 Every organisation, whether a business, social club or charity, will have at its heart a set of values – the beliefs and principles which give it identity and shape its purpose.

 Sometimes these values are carefully chosen, afforded a significant profile, enshrined in a mission statement and emblazoned across headed notepaper.
 In other organisations the values develop organically and can be recognised in the way people treat one another or decisions are made.
 Whilst these values may be only implicitly understood and rarely articulated or acknowledged, they nonetheless represent powerful drivers in informing culture and behaviour.
 Businesses often invest huge sums in promoting positive values precisely because they are acutely aware of how much these will contribute to the cohesiveness, and ultimately the success, of the company.

 For a school, effectiveness is measured by the quality of the education that it offers its pupils.
-The understanding that governors, senior leaders and teachers have of the purpose and nature of the education they are providing, and the values which underpin it, will determine the ethos and often the standards in the school.
+The understanding that governors, senior leaders and teachers have of the purpose and nature of the education they are providing, and the values which underpin it, will determine the ethos.

-The 12 values which underpin all Imaginor materials are rooted in the Bible, many being drawn from the teaching of Jesus.
+The 18 values which underpin our resources are rooted in the teaching and life of Jesus.
 They can therefore be described as Christian Values, though may also be seen as touching on what it means to be fully human.